What is it?

 Once you have completed a few orienteering events, you may be interested in working towards some of the orienteering award schemes that are available.
 These are a great way of gaining some recognition that your orienteering is improving.

-We hope to see you in a forest soon!
+We hope to see you at a race soon.

-First two photographs above, and the last one, are by Ian Buxton on Flickr.
+The first and the last photos, and the landscape after the “where” heading, are by Ian Buxton on Flickr.